 Siempre

 Siempre’s blanco (plata) tequila was launched in 2015, and the reposado and añejo expressions arrived in the past few years.
 The reposado, aged in new barrels for 2-6 months, is closer to what you’d usually find in an añejo.
 The caramel, vanilla and wood notes are strong, but thankfully the agave isn’t lost in the aging.
-An excellent release — and you can read more about the brand’s unique backstory here.
-Note: The plata and reposado were “enhanced” (essentially, very similar but now made at a new distillery) are now additive-free as of this year.
+You can read more about the brand’s unique backstory here.
+If you can find it, the brand’s limited-edition Exclusivo-Vivo release is also a treat.

 Jose Cuervo

 I admittedly don’t love every release from this centuries-old distillery.
-I’d avoid a mixto like Jose Cuervo Especial Gold…but if you head toward their elevated expressions, like the annual Reserve de la Familia release (pretty much the inspiration for every limited-edition, artisanal tequila release you’ll see from today’s younger brands), you’ll understand why Cuervo remains the most popular tequila producer in the world.
+I’d avoid a mixto like Jose Cuervo Especial Gold, but if you head toward their elevated expressions, like the annual Reserva de la Familia release (pretty much the inspiration for every limited-edition, artisanal tequila release you’ll see from today’s younger brands), you’ll understand why Cuervo remains the most popular tequila producer in the world.

 El Tequileño

 It’s hard not to find a tequila on this list that’s not 100% Blue Weber agave.
-And while the world of mixtos is not always great, El Tequileño is a 71 percent agave and 29 percent piloncillo tequila that’s cheap and yet good enough to serve as the base for the batanga at La Capilla, a frequent “World’s 50 Best Bars” entry.
-On the other end of the spectrum: the distillery also has several premium, limited-edition, 100% Blue Weber agave releases, like their semi-recent limited-edition Sassenach Select (read our review here).
-But the whole, expanded line is excellent.
+And while the world of mixtos is not always great, El Tequileño is a 71 percent agave and 29 percent piloncillo tequila that’s cheap and yet good enough to serve as the base for the batanga at La Capilla, probably the most casual place that’s ever earned a “World’s 50 Best Bars” entry.
+On the other end of the spectrum: the distillery also has several premium, limited-edition, 100% Blue Weber agave releases, like their limited-edition Sassenach Select (read our review here).
+But the whole line is excellent.

 Mijenta

 Aged to six months in a blend of American white oak, French oak and French acacia casks — an alternative to oak that adds body and texture — the Reposado from this Certifed B Corp tequila is one of the most complex reposados I’ve ever tasted.
 A lot of vanilla here, but also orange and chocolate, with a delectable mouthfeel.
-You can read more about this brand and Maestra Tequilera Ana Maria Romero Mena here … and find out how the brand, somehow, crafted an excellent Cristalino tequila.
+You can read more about this brand and Maestra Tequilera Ana Maria Romero Mena here … and find out how the brand, somehow, crafted an excellent Cristalino tequila and our favorite tequila of 2024.

 Cincoro

-An agave spirit from an ownership group that includes multiple NBA owners (including Michael Jordan) and, recently, the likes of Serena Williams, Derek Jeter, Dustin Johnson, Keegan Bradley, DraftKings CEO Jason Robins and Michael Strahan.
+An agave spirit from an ownership group that includes multiple ex- and current NBA owners (including Michael Jordan) and the likes of Serena Williams, Derek Jeter, Dustin Johnson, Keegan Bradley, DraftKings CEO Jason Robins and Michael Strahan.
 The bottles are sleek and aggressively tall, a back-bar disruptive design co-created by a Nike guru and no. 23 himself.
 Authentic?
 By most standards, no. Unequivocally excellent?
 Yes — the blanco, reposado and añejo all have distinct character.
 And pro tip: You can skip the extra añejo, which is fine but doesn’t justify its four-figure price tag.
 Read more here.

 Flecha Azul